SkullKrak7/Vision-Sorting/readme.md

 # Vision Sorting System: OpenCV + ML

-A lightweight, real-time image classification system using OpenCV and traditional machine learning (scikit-learn).
-Designed for rapid prototyping and educational use.
-This version does not require deep learning or GPU acceleration.
+A real-time image classification system using OpenCV, with two training options:

+* A traditional machine learning pipeline using scikit-learn (lightweight, fast, CPU-only)
+* An optional convolutional neural network (CNN) implemented in PyTorch for higher accuracy

+Designed for rapid prototyping, educational use, and flexibility.
+Works on low-spec machines using kNN or SVM, while also supporting GPU acceleration for deeper models.

+## How It Works

+The system enables real-time classification of objects using your webcam.
+The workflow is:

+1. Capture images for each class you want to recognize (e.g., red, blue, green) using `capture_and_save.py`.
+2. Train a model using either:

+   * `train_basic_ml.py` for lightweight, traditional machine learning (kNN, SVM)
+   * `train_cnn_pytorch.py` for a more accurate convolutional neural network (requires PyTorch)
+3. Run live inference using your webcam with `realtime_inference.py`.
+It loads your trained model and displays predicted class labels on-screen.

+Use this project to prototype basic vision-based classification tasks, compare ML vs CNN pipelines, or build simple interactive computer vision demos.

 ## Features